Power & Cooling 2026:

 The global race to deploy AI, cloud, and digital infrastructure has triggered an unprecedented surge in electricity demand.
 Data centers are pushing grids to their limits, straining power availability and driving the adoption of advanced cooling technologies to manage ultra-dense workloads.
 In markets like Chicago and Silicon Valley, the balance between growth, resilience, and sustainability is now a defining challenge for operators, utilities, and policymakers alike.

-Power & Cooling 2026 -- March 10-11 in Chicago -- will bring together senior executives, engineers, investors, and regulators to explore the strategies, technologies, and financial models that will shape the next generation of mission-critical infrastructure.
+Power & Cooling 2026 -- July 28-29, 2026 in Chicago -- will bring together senior executives, engineers, investors, and regulators to explore the strategies, technologies, and financial models that will shape the next generation of mission-critical infrastructure.
 Over two focused days, this executive leadership conference will provide clarity on how to secure reliable power, deploy advanced cooling, and build sustainable growth strategies for data centers in the AI era.

 Topics to be covered include: